-Experience with Discrimination May Impact Attitudes Toward Government and the Economic System
+Experience with Discrimination May Impact Attitudes Toward Government

 Reported experience with discrimination correlates with how one views government, markets, and society.
 People who feel singled out are less supportive of capitalism and more supportive of wealth redistribution and an egalitarian society.